vitessio/website/content/en/docs/25.0/reference/vreplication/vstream.md

 {{< warning >}}
 This flag will be ignored if the `MinimizeSkew` flag is also specified because the combination of these two features can lead to deadlocks.
 {{< /warning >}}

+##### MaxStreamAgeSeconds

+**Type** unsigned integer\
+**Default** 0 (no maximum age)

+Maximum duration (in seconds) a VStream connection may run before the server terminates it with error code `UNAVAILABLE`.
+This is best-effort: if a send to the client is in-flight when the age is reached, the server waits for it to complete before returning.
+The client is expected to reconnect.
+A random jitter of +/-10% is added to spread out reconnections across clients.

 ### RPC Response